 - Join the Secchi Dip-In and help track water quality trends in your local lake or reservoir.

-- NEW THIS YEAR: Contact NALMS to order your own Color-Ons’s!
+- NEW THIS YEAR: Order your own Color-Ons’s!
 Simply color the image, iron it onto a shirt, and wear to events and to your favorite lake to educate your friends and family about Lakes Appreciation Month.
-NALMS is offering these Color-On’s to our members for free (limit of 50-100 per individual/organization).
-If you are interested in a larger quantity, please visit the manufacturer’s website.
+Please visit the manufacturer’s website to place your order.

 And how about these ideas?